Aider-AI/aider/aider/website/index.md

 ```
 python -m pip install -U aider-chat

-# Change directory into a git repo
+# Change directory into a Git repo
 cd /to/your/git/repo

 # Work with Claude 3.5 Sonnet on your repo